What is the Mediterranean Diet Plan?

 Lunch: Leftover pizza.

-When on the Mediterranean diet, you don’t have you track your calorie consumption rate.
-However, you might have to do so if you need to lose much weight.
-In that circumstance, it will be advisable to limit your carbohydrate intake as well as high-fat foods like nuts too.
+However, you might have to do so if you need to lose weight.
+Limiting your carbohydrate intake and high-fat foods like nuts will be advisable in that circumstance.

 Healthy Mediterranean Snacks are a handful of nuts, a piece of fruit, apple slices with almond butter, carrots or baby carrots, greek yogurt, leftovers from the night before, and some berries or grapes.